Evita (musical)

 Evita is a sung-through musical with music by Andrew Lloyd Webber and lyrics by Tim Rice.
-It concentrates on the life of Argentine political leader Eva Perón, the second wife of Argentine president Juan Perón.
-The story follows Evita's early life, rise to power, charity work, controversies, and death.
+It covers the early life, rise to power, charity work, controversies and death of the Argentine political leader Eva Perón, the second wife of the Argentine president Juan Perón.

 The musical began as a rock opera concept album released in 1976.
 Its success led to productions in London's West End in 1978, winning the Laurence Olivier Award for Best Musical, and on Broadway a year later, where it was the first British musical to receive the Tony Award for Best Musical.

 This has been followed by a string of professional tours and worldwide productions and numerous cast albums, as well as a 1996 film adaptation.
-The musical was revived in London's West End in 2006, 2014, 2017, and 2025, and on Broadway in 2012.
+The musical was revived in London's West End in 2006, 2014, 2017, and 2025, and on Broadway in 2012, with a second revival scheduled for 2027.